 In addition to this, times are dedicated throughout the year towards whole-school online-safety initiatives such as e-safety based assemblies/Safer Internet Day/weeks and the use of our ‘Computing Champions’, in order to educate our students on how their online life affects them.

 We know that it is our responsibility to work alongside our parents to educate, support and update them on key e-safety matters.
-Each year we run e-safety assemblies for parents and carers and provide updates to parents on new technologies and advancements.
+Each year we run online-safety assemblies for parents and carers and provide updates to parents on new technologies and advancements.
 There are also regular updates and helpful hints shared in our school newsletter.

 Our aim as a school is to develop confident users of ICT, who are able to self-regulate and identify potential risks.
 We feel we offer a well-rounded and diverse online-safety curriculum which supports this aim.
 We have a dedicated Governor, Mr Dean Bennett who attends all meetings and liaises with the School Parliament through our Digital Leaders.
 This groups has influenced decisions on the use of Ipads, notebooks, acceptable use policies and the new Digital whiteboards.